Everything we know about the victims of Louisville bank shooting

 Thomas "Tommy" Elliott, 63, was a senior vice president of commercial real estate at Old National Bank.

-Former Louisville mayor Greg Fischer said he'd known Elliott for 40 years.
+Former Louisville Mayor Greg Fischer said he had also known Elliott for 40 years.
 They became close friends, and when Mr Fischer launched his first bid to be mayor, Elliott signed on to be his campaign finance manager and remained with him for the rest of his political career.

 Mr Fischer said Elliott was a devoted family man.
 He is survived by his wife, two daughters, and two stepdaughters.